Jennifer Mitchell Fetch: Career

 In spring 1988, Mitchell Fetch worked with a private company as a canola breeder before completing her Ph.D. and continued there until December 1989.
 She then worked several technical positions at NDSU until she was offered an oat breeding position in 1998 with the Prairie Oat Breeding Consortium at the Agriculture and Agri-Food Canada Cereal Research Centre in Winnipeg.
 More recently, the breeding program was relocated from the Research Centre in Winnipeg to the Research Centre in Brandon, Manitoba where she spent the remainder of her career.

 The Prairie Oat Breeding Consortium is a Government-Industry partnership funded program aiming to develop superior quality cultivars for the western Prairies.
 Western Canada is responsible for about 90% of Canada's oat production.
 The focus of Mitchell Fetch's research was to develop cultivars with improved agronomic, disease, and quality traits through collaboration with pathologists, quality chemists, molecular scientists, and agronomists.
 The production of oats is important, as Canada is the largest oat exporter in the world, and it's a cooler season crop that suits Canada's climate.
 Mitchell Fetch has been involved in the development of 12 oat cultivars in Western Canada and several in Eastern Canada.
 The oat cultivars include the first organically developed cultivar in Canada, AAC Oravena, followed by AAC Kongsore.
 Mitchell Fetch ran the only organic breeding oat program in all of Canada.
 Plant breeders typically select cultivars for performance in different regions and soil types, so selecting based on production systems, like organic, is relatively new.
 The organic community has been beneficial to her research by calling attention to important traits for their production systems.

-Mitchell Fetch has been an effective research collaborator and generous with her time and resources.
-She was involved in breeding other crops such as several wheat cultivars and provided germplasm, expertise, and enthusiasm to projects in oat genomics.
+Mitchell Fetch was involved in breeding other crops such as several wheat cultivars.
+She also provided germ plasm and expertise to projects in oat genomics.
 Mitchell Fetch has collaborated with researchers around the world, serving as the chair of the awards committee for the American Oat Workers and helping raise funds for their conferences.
 She was an associate editor for the Canadian Journal of Plant Science and served as secretary of the Breeding and Agronomy Evaluation Team of the Prairie Recommending Committee for Oats and Barley.
 Mitchell Fetch has also mentored new scientists in the practical aspects of plant breeding.

 The oat and wheat cultivars that Mitchell Fetch helped develop include: